Razer Phone 2: what we want to see

 Dual front-facing speakers can really make an impact in the day-to-day use of a phone.
 Whether you spend spare time watching YouTube videos or playing games, front-facing speakers elevate the experience – just try going back to a phone with a speaker that fires away from your face.

-Razer did well to include this feature in the Razer Phone, so all we’re asking is that it keeps it from the successor.
+Razer did well to include this feature in the Razer Phone, so all we’re asking is that it keeps it for the successor.

 Wireless charging